nanamontford/bee-brain/README.md

 #### User Value

-This site gives users an enjoyable and interactive experience thathelps them challenge their knowledge, discover new information, and stay entertained - all in one place.
+This site gives users an enjoyable and interactive experience thathelps them challenge their knowledge, discover new information, and stay entertained - all in one place

 #### Fonts